Quick start

 Structural Invariants

-trait, as well as any invariants the can be derived automatically based on the type's definition.
+Invarianttrait. - Invariants that can be derived automatically based on the type’s definition.

+The second category is called structural invariants.
 When neither an explicit definition exists, nor a structural invariant, the type has the trivial invariant, which does not impose any constraints on the set of valid values.

 Here are some examples demonstrating structural invariants of various types: